Pine Manor, Florida

-Pine Manor is a census-designated place (CDP) located off U.S. Route 41 (South Cleveland Ave) and Summerlin Road in Lee County, Florida, United States.
+Pine Manor is a census-designated place (CDP) located between U.S. Route 41 (South Cleveland Ave) and Summerlin Road in Lee County, Florida, United States.
 The population was 4,122 at the 2020 census, up from 3,428 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Pine Manor is located in central Lee County at (26.571853, -81.877732).
-It is bordered to the north by the city of Fort Myers, and by unincorporated Whiskey Creek to the west and Villas to the south.
-US 41 forms the eastern boundary of the community; the highway leads north 4 mi to the center of Fort Myers and south 11 mi to Estero.
+Pine Manor is located in central Lee County.
+It is bordered to the north by the city of Fort Myers, by Whiskey Creek to the west, and Villas to the south.
+US 41 forms the eastern boundary of the community; the center of Fort Myers lies 5 mi to the north and Estero lies 11 mi to the south.

 According to the United States Census Bureau, the Pine Manor CDP has a total area of 1.17 km2, of which 0.01 sqkm, or 1.17%, are water.